USBGuard/usbguard/README.md

 ## Supported Operating Systems

-Currently, usbguard works only on Linux.
+Currently, USBGuard works only on Linux.
 To enforce the user-defined policy, it uses the USB device authorization feature implemented in the Linux kernel since the year 2007.
 Read [this document](https://www.kernel.org/doc/Documentation/usb/authorization.txt) if you want to know more.